Venturi Scrubber Successfully Removes Grease and Particulates from Exhaust After Failed Solutions

-The company installed Electrostatic Precipitators (ESPs) to treat the exhaust but these systems performed poorly and generated high maintenance and operating costs.
-Additionally, these systems were antiquated and required significant capital investment to be repaired and ultimately replaced.
+The company installed Electrostatic Precipitators (ESPs) to treat the exhaust, but these air pollution control systems performed poorly and generated high maintenance and operating costs.
+These systems were also outdated and required significant capital investment to be repaired and ultimately replaced.

-When the ESPs failed, the use of air filters was attempted.
-This solution however, resulted in a chaotic operation that yielded low removal efficiencies because of the sub-micron particle size distributions of the grease (a major obstacle in this process).
+After the ESPs failed, the manufacturer attempted to use air filters.
+This alternative solution, however, resulted in a chaotic operation that yielded low removal efficiencies because of the sub-micron particle size distributions of the grease (a primary obstacle in this process).

 Smoke and grease-laden air from the continuous sausage cooker exhaust is drawn through the VS-3 by the system fan.
-As the air passes through the venturi section, water from the integral recirculation tank is introduced into the air stream and fine water droplets are formed.
-Smoke and grease particulate (even less than 1 micron in size), are collected on the water droplets and carried with the air stream to the lower portion of the scrubber where the air velocity is reduced.
-The lower velocities cause the particulate laden droplets to fall out into the recirculation liquid.
-The air then passes through the mist eliminator, where remaining water droplets.
+As the air passes through the venturi section, water from the integral recirculation tank introduces into the air stream, and fine water droplets form.
+Smoke and grease particulate (< 1 micron in size) are collected on the water droplets and carried with the air stream to the lower portion of the scrubber, where the air velocity reduces, causing particulate-laden droplets to fall into the recirculation liquid.
+The air then passes through the mist eliminator to remove the remaining water droplets.

-Contact us today to request a quote from Pollution Systems
+Contact us HERE to request a quote from Pollution Systems.